zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 ```

+3. Provide the suitable parameter corresponding to your runtime environment:

-3. For a local machine runtime environment, provide the following parameter on your command line:
+- For a local machine runtime environment, provide the following parameter on your command line:

     ```
     -Dspring.config.additional-location=PATH-TO_EXTERNAL-YAML-CONFIG-FILE